uthapa82/Command-Notes-/CCNA200-301 Learning.md

 **#show interfaces status**

 #### condition for SVI to be UP UP
 * VLAN must exist on the switch
 * must have at least one access port in VLAN in an up/up state , AND/OR one trunk port that allows the VLANs that is in an up/up state
 * VLAN must not be shutdown (shutdown command)
 * SVI must not be shutdown

+#### Quiz
+1. b and c
+2. a and d (no interfaces in VLAN 225 are up/up)
+3. a(no switchport)

+### Lab
+* in a router removing ROAS
+`no interface g0/0/0.10`

+`no interface g0/0/0.20`

+`no interfave g0/0/0.30`